 Why You Should Consider Dollar Cost Averaging

-The reason that dollar cost averaging is so effective is due to the fact that you can get started fairly easily with a small amount of money, and consistently invest over time.
+Dollar cost averaging is so effective because you can get started fairly easily with a small amount of money, and consistently invest over time.
 You don’t need a huge amount of capital to get started.

 You can start investing through payroll allotments in your 401k plan with as low as 1% of your salary.
 Some plans even allow you to begin investing with less than that.

 For example, many online brokers don’t have a minimum required amount to open an account.
 Many of the large mutual fund companies will let you get started with an initial deposit of between $25 and $100, and a monthly investment of between $25 and $50.
 You can set it up so that your investment comes out of your bank account automatically, each month, on a certain day.